-When an employee doesn’t turn up for work employers should try to contact them at an early stage to determine why they’re absent, and then regularly throughout their absence.
+When an employee doesn’t turn up for work, employers should try to contact them early to determine why they’re absent and then regularly throughout their absence.
 This lets the employee know their employer has noted, and is dealing with, their absence and is also good practice to ensure there isn’t a significant problem.
-If attempts to contact them fail, it may be appropriate to try and contact next of kin just to be sure.
+If attempts to contact them fail, it may be appropriate to contact the next of kin to be sure.

 Written records should be kept of all these attempts, and employers should discuss the reasons for absence with employees if and when they return to work.
-Having policies in place that make it clear how absence will be managed, recorded and monitored is also good practice.
+Having policies in place that clarify how the absence will be managed, recorded and monitored is also a good practice.

 However, employers shouldn’t jump to conclusions when an employee is absent from work.
 Even though unauthorised absence can be a disciplinary offence, it’s important to properly investigate each instance, hear the employee’s explanation, and take that into account when deciding what action, if any, you should take.

-If you are an employer wanting to establish an effective system to manage unauthorized absence, we can help.
+If you want to establish an effective system to manage unauthorized absence, we can help.
 Alternatively, if you already have a problem with unauthorized absence, we can offer advice, assistance and support on how to proceed with tackling the issue.

 We are fully experienced and ideally placed to discreetly and efficiently gather all the necessary factual evidence, both in and away from the workplace, to enable you to consider all your options and to help you make an informed decision on what action to take.

 Whilst many employers often leave themselves open to challenge through poor policies and processes, our experience is that when an employee is confronted with clear evidence of unauthorised absence, fairly investigated, they will generally resign without dispute, eliminating the requirement for disciplinary and tribunal procedures; this underlines our view that effective procedures backed by clear evidence are the key to resolving such matters in the best way for you and your business.